Is GPU Water Cooling Worth It?

 Back in 2013, the fastest GPU at the time, the GTX 780 Ti’s power consumption, reached a peak of 260W.
 However, it’s nothing compared to today’s flagship RTX 3090 Ti.
 In fact, the RTX 4000 flagship GPUs draw over 400W!

-Higher power consumption leads to higher temperatures, so GPUs cannot be cooled with the same method as several years ago.
-These days, you need a good case, several case fans, and preferably an aftermarket card (ASUS, Gigabyte, Sapphire, etc.)
+Heightened power consumption leads to elevated temperatures, so GPUs cannot be cooled with the same technique as multiple years ago.
+Currently, you require a reliable case, various case fans, and ideally an aftermarket card (ASUS, Gigabyte, Sapphire, etc.)

-Water cooling can also be a good choice for GPUs, but it has some downsides.
-So, with these downsides, is water cooling a GPU worth it?
+Water cooling can also be a viable option for GPUs, but it has some disadvantages.
+So, with these drawbacks, is water cooling a GPU worth it?

-We’ll guide you through the advantages and disadvantages of water cooling to help you decide whether it will suit your PC or not.
+We’ll guide you through the benefits and drawbacks of water cooling to help you decide whether it will suit your PC or not.

 Table of ContentsShow